manavm1990/curriculum/docs/177/6/assignments/hw-2.md

 sidebar_position: 2
 ---

-1. Write a reflection on the 'student-cards' app.
-Cite specific [code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks) in your MD.
+1. Write a reflection on the ['student-cards' app code.](https://github.com/SWIC-Web-Dev/student-cards) Cite specific [code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks) in your MD.
 Explain what you can.
 List out questions for what you can't.

 Open up your Dev Tools browser console and type out the following basic code examples.